Yes, real questions asked by most couples!

 Do we need to provide a meal for you?

-We do require a vendor meal in our contracts, each venue is different on what they consider a “vendor meal”.
+We do require a vendor meal in the contract.
+And each venue is different on what they consider a “vendor meal”.
 Sometimes it is a guest meal; sometimes it is completely different.

 We definitely recommend you talk with the venue and find out what the vendor meal is.
-We’re going to be with you starting early in the day, skipping lunch and the last thing our couples want is for the venue to give us cold cut sandwiches, apple and potato chips.
+We’re going to be with you starting early in the day and usually skip lunch so a warm dinner is greatly appreciated.
+The last thing most of our couples want is for the venue to give us cold-cut sandwiches, an apple, and potato chips.
+Yea, not our first choice for dinner!

 How will the audio be handled?

-During the ceremony we will ask the groom to wear two small microphones to capture the vows.
+During the ceremony, we will ask the groom to wear two small microphones to capture the vows.
 Why two?
 One is a backup.
-We’ll also place mics at other locations to capture the officiant, musicians and reading.
-During the reception we’ll work with your DJ to connect directly to his sound system to capture the speeches.
+We’ll also place mics at other locations to capture the officiant, musicians, and reading.
+During the reception, we’ll work with your band or DJ to connect directly to the sound system to capture the speeches.
+All other audio is captured with the cameras.

 When the wedding video is complete, what will we receive?

-We are currently delivering the completed wedding video files by digital download as high definition mp4 files.
-The digital files allows you to easily watch, share and save your wedding video.
+We are currently delivering the completed wedding video files by digital download as high-definition mp4 files.
+The digital files allow you to easily watch, share and save your wedding video.

 Are we involved in the editing process?